Marcos-Gil/OregonTrail/README.md

 Launching instructions:
 -----------------------

-1. Open terminal and traverse to folder when OregonTrail.py is located
+1. Open terminal and traverse to folder where OregonTrail.py is located
 2. Run CeaserEncoding.py and follow instructions on screen to purchase items